runfinch/finch-website/docs/docs/getting-started/pushing-images.md

     hello-finch                                                 latest    5874669344b3    About a minute ago    linux/amd64    0.0 B      1.0 MiB
     ```

+3. The Amazon ECR registry requires an authentication token to push and pull
+   images.
+Therefore we need to login first with `finch login`.
+This may be
+   different for your container image registry, see [Registry
+   Authentication](../../container-images/authentication/) for more information.

+    ```bash
+    aws ecr get-login-password --region $AWS_REGION | finch login --username AWS --password-stdin $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com
+    ```

+    If the login has been successful you should see:

+    ```bash
+    Login Succeeded
+    ```

-3. Push the container images up to the container registry using the `--platform`
+4. Push the container images up to the container registry using the `--platform`
    flag to specify the architecture(s) you want to push.

     ```bash